alexander-jackson/alexander-jackson.github.io/content/posts/goals-for-2026.md

 progress.
 I do feel like I am noticing physical differences in my body from the focused effort, so that's going to need to continue.

-In this area, I might want to put some time into improving `opentracker.app` so I can use the data I'm inputting to provide more insights to my progression.
+As part of this, I should put some time into improving `opentracker.app`.
+This involves moving it into the new `engineering` monorepo and committing to maintaining it a little more.
+It's going to need a bunch of dependency upgrades, but the first feature should be showing data from previous sessions when adding a new exercise.
+There's plenty of good data being input that can be used for additional progression.

 ### Swimming